LOSING THE CUSTOMER IN CUSTOMER EXPERIENCE

 I believe that to succeed, you need to become your customer to experience your customer’s experience.

 “It’s All About The Customer.”
-This simple but often overlooked mantra IS what will define your start-ups success.
-From the first word in your business plan, put yourself and your team in your customers shoes; learn who they are, respect their time, their privacy and especially their intelligence.
+This simple but often overlooked mantra IS what will define your company’s success.
+From the first word in your business plan through every customer interaction, put yourself and your team in your customers shoes; learn who they are, respect their time, their privacy and especially their intelligence.

 And please, if you sell socks online, remember that, well, they are socks.
 Why do I keep talking about socks?
 I recently bought a pair online and began to receive a relentless number of unwanted emails that went like this: